 We recommend you include a CTA in your posts to redirect interested audiences to a lead form.
 This way, you’ll know who’s interested in your stream and then use email to keep them posted about the streaming schedule.

 Finally, write a compelling copy for your stream — one that is striking, memorable, and offers value.
-At this point, you might want to use 2-3 trendy and relevant hashtags, as well as #LinkedInLive, in your copy and posts to expand your potential audience beyond your followers.
+At this point, you might want to use 2-3 trendy and relevant hashtags and #LinkedInLive in your copy and posts to expand your potential audience beyond your followers.

 Promoting Your Stream With LinkedIn Ads